Ousret/pyTeliumManager/docs/classes.rst

         :return: Fresh new Telium instance or None
         :rtype: Telium|None

         Auto-create a new instance of Telium.
-The device path will be infered based on most commom location.
+The device path will be inferred based on most common location.
         This won't be reliable if you have more than one emulated serial device plugged-in.
-Won't work either on NT plateform.
+Won't work either on NT platform.

     .. method:: ask(telium_ask)